gconsidine/plz-cms/readme.markdown

 ### Configuration

-  When plz-cms is require()'d for use, a single member function is exposed:
+  When plz-cms is require()'d for use, a configuration object should be passed to the module, as in `var plz = require('plz-cms')(config);` -- Here are basic configuration options for the core component of plz-cms:
-  `configure(options, callback);` Configuration options are supplied in the following form:

     {
       components: {